Tremus/ghost_docs/docs.md

 Click on the circle or the title "Filter" next to it to activate/deactivate the filter.
 Additionally, double clicking the image of the filter will activate/deactivate the filter.

-Clicking and draging the image of the filter will move the frequency and resonance parameters.
+Clicking and dragging the image of the filter will move the frequency and resonance parameters.
 Additionally, scrolling with a mouse wheel or touchpad will create the same effect.

 You can toggle between the _frequency_ and _phase_ response of a filter by right clicking on the image.